-We asked Product Marketing Manager for Liberty Converse and Connect, Ken Ume, how an organisation can engage their people, particularly in the contact centre, to liberate your CX ambitions and your brand’s CX values.
-In this blog, Ken explains that agents must understand that they can be responsible for customer experience (CX).
-For that to happen, the organisation must empower them to “own” this.
+We asked our Product Marketing Manager, Nicky Hjerpe, how an organisation can engage their people, particularly in the contact centre, to liberate your CX ambitions and your brand’s CX values.
+In this blog, Ken explains agents must understand they can be responsible for customer experience (CX).
+For that to happen, the organisation must empower them to “own” it.

 What does good CX look like?